WilliamCook0811/Snake-Game/README.md

 # Snake-Game
-A simple snake game using tkinter I made during some downtime.
+A simple Snake game built using Python's Tkinter library — created during some downtime for fun and practice.

+#Features
+Classic snake gameplay

+Colorful visuals using a grid system

+Score tracking

+Game over detection with self and wall collision

+Supports both arrow keys and WASD for movement

+Frame speed can be adjusted with the FPS variable

+Easily tweak cell and canvas size for different game scales

+#Example Usage: